VincentWei/MiniGUI/README.md

 - Easy to implement advanced user interfaces with rounded corners, alpha blending, blurring, and so on.
 - Easy to implement animations for switching among main windows.
 - Better security.
-One client cannot read/write contents in/to
-  another windows owned by other clients.
+One client created by different user cannot read/write contents in/to another windows owned by other clients.

 The major flaws of the compositing schema are as follow: